 - 2. Appropriate Fit of the Recommended Actuarial Assumption.
 The policy issue is whether or not the new mortality table recommended by the relief association and its consulting actuaries is a good fit for the recent mortality experience and for the likely future mortality experience.
-The two experience studies filed by the Minneapolis Firefighters Relief Association with the Legislative Commission on Pensions and Retirement in 2003 and 2005 make the following arguments for the recommended mortality table as the appropriate mortality for the Minneapolis Firefighters Relief Association: - a.
+The two experience studies filed by the Minneapolis Police Relief Association with the Legislative Commission on Pensions and Retirement in 2003 and 2007 make the following arguments for the recommended mortality table as the appropriate mortality for the Minneapolis Firefighters Relief Association: - a.
 Recommended Table is Standard Table and is More Recent.
 The consulting actuaries indicate that the 1983 GAM mortality table is a standard mortality table and is more recent than the UP 1984 table currently used. - b.
 Recommended Table is the PERA-P&F Mortality Table.
 The consulting actuaries argue that the 1983 GAM mortality table is the mortality table utilized by the Public Employees Police and Fire Retirement Plan (PERA-P&F), although with one-year set backs for both females and males. - c.
 Recommended Table Produces a Desirable Prediction Margin.
-The consulting actuaries indicate that the recommended table produces a mortality margin (fewer expected deaths than actual deaths) that is appropriate, that the margin is somewhat greater than the five or ten percent margins used by standard mortality tables (eight percent for females in 2003 study, 12 percent for females in 2005 study, on percent for males in 2003 study, and eight percent for males in 2005 study), and that the recommended table will gave a greater allowance for mortality improvement, will have a longer shelf life consequently, and is desirable because of the small population covered by the retirement plan.
+The consulting actuaries indicate that the recommended table produces a mortality margin (fewer expected deaths than actual deaths) that is appropriate and that the recommended table will gave a greater allowance for mortality improvement, will have a longer shelf life consequently, and is desirable because of the small population covered by the retirement plan.

 A national survey of defined benefit retirement plans does indicate that the 1983 GAM mortality table is widely used and is more common than the UP-1984 mortality table.
 The argument that the 1983 GAM mortality table is considerably less obsolete than the UP-1984 mortality table is probably overstated, since both tables use data from the same vintage and are not the most recent tables available.
-The contention that PERA-P&F uses the 1983 GAM mortality table is correct, but the Minneapolis Firefighters Relief Association generally does not premise its practices on PERA-P&F features.
+The contention that PERA-P&F uses the 1983 GAM mortality table is correct, but the Minneapolis Police Relief Association generally does not premise its practices on PERA-P&F features.
 The mortality table margin contention deserves more analysis.
-The 2005 mortality experience study also compared actual deaths with expected deaths under two other alternative mortality table configurations, the 1983 GAM mortality table with a one-year set back for males and a two-year forward for females, which increases the likely margin, and the 1983 GAM mortality table with a three-year set forward for females and a on-year set forward for males, which essentially eliminates any margin.
-The presentation of alternatives raise concerns about the extent of a margin needed in order to extend the "shelf life" of the mortality table and about the modest size of the population on which to base any mortality table.
-As the bounce in the actual versus expected results under the current mortality table between the 2003 study and the 2005 study indicates, a small population is subject to considerable variability in demographic occurrences over time.
-While the current mortality table does not appear to the best fit for males for the periods 1999-2002 and 2000-2004, the recommended table is not necessarily a good predictor of future mortality because the Minneapolis Firefighters Relief Association membership is not large enough in number to average out the results and replicate more general experience.
+As the bounce in the actual versus expected results under the current mortality table between the 2003 study and the 2007 study indicates, a small population is subject to considerable variability in demographic occurrences over time.
+While the current mortality table does not appear to the best fit for males for the periods covered, the recommended table is not necessarily a good predictor of future mortality because the Minneapolis Police Relief Association membership is not large enough in number to average out the results and replicate more general experience.
 Since the relief association is a closed group, with a small number of active members and an aging retired population, it also is not clear that "shelf life" considerations should be a major consideration.